sb011/instagram-clone/README.md

 # insta-clone

-for start the website use this cmd front end is in master branch
+for start the website use this cmd, front end is in master branch
 1. for back-end
 ```